6th September In History

 (1972-)

-Speculative Fiction & Fantasy Author Known for Her Work 'Perdido Street Station' [ British ]
+Speculative Fiction & Fantasy Author Known for His Work 'Perdido Street Station' [ British ]

 Michael Sanzone